Middlegate, Nevada: Middlegate Station

 Middlegate Station is a rest stop/commercial area with a gas station, bar and restaurant, motel and RV park.

 Stephen King stayed at the Middlegate Station motel for seven days and wrote a portion of Desperation.

 Middlegate Station was the location for Black Road, Gregory Hutton's award-winning 2002 short film starring William Nilon.

 Transportation

 Middlegate is served by intersecting U.S. Route 50 (Austin Highway/"The Loneliest Road In America") and Nevada State Route 361 (Gabbs Valley Road) along with multiple unpaved roads giving access to the surrounding ranches.

 A former portion of the Lincoln Highway intersects with Gabbs Valley Road at Middlegate Station.
+It was also a stop on the Pony Express.

 Shoe Tree

 Immediately to the east of Middlegate on the northern side of Route 50 is a notable tree, known locally as the "Shoe Tree," with several dozen pairs of shoes hanging from its branches.
-The original Shoe Tree was cut down by vandals in 2011.
+The original Shoe Tree was cut down by vandals on December 30, 2010).
 Since that time, a nearby tree has been decorated with shoes.